 Please read the National Health and Medical Research Council, National Statement on Ethical Conduct in Human Research, 2007 before you begin a human ethics application.

 The Human Research Ethics Committee (HREC) reviews low risk and negligible risk applications on a continuous basis.

-Low risk research is defined as research in which the only foreseeable risk is one of discomfort.
-Discomforts include, for example, minor side-effects of medication, the discomfort of measuring blood pressure or the anxiety induced by an interview.
+Low risk research is defined as research in which the only foreseeable risk is one discomfort.
+Discomforts include, for example, minor side-effects of medication, the discomfort of associated with measuring blood pressure or the anxiety induced by an interview.

-The following types of research require a full Human Research Ethics Committee (HREC) review:
+The following types of research cannot be granted expedited low or negligible risk and require a full Human Research Ethics Committee (HREC) review.